 How to reduce your risk of heart disease and heart attack:

-The CDC outlines the top lifestyle changes to make to avoid heart complications.
+The Centers for Disease Control and Prevention outlines the top lifestyle changes to make to avoid heart complications.
 They include the following:

 - Quit smoking, this includes e-cigarettes